nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-27-vulnnet_node.md

 Nice!
 The 'GUEST' string from before has been changed to our returned value 'hi', which we defined earlier in our function.
 This proves that our exploit has worked :smile:

-With that, we can now change our payload to open up a **reverse shell**.
+With that, we can now change our payload to open up a reverse shell.
 We now use the following js script:

 ``` js
 var serialize = require('node-serialize');